 Got a question?
 Please check here first, hopefully you will find what you are looking for.
 If I have directed you here in response to a question, thank you for coming.
-I try to reply to questions personally as best I can, but I assure you this is the fastest way to get an answer.

 So, what's up with the name "Angry Chicken"?